Lady Shri Ram College

 Department Of History

 The Department of History has some of the most distinguished faculty among the History teachers of the University of Delhi.
-Classroom interactions are an occasion to cultivate a range of related skills such as those of writing, critical thinking, as well as the ability to discerningly wade through innumerable details and complex arguments.
-Undergraduate Curriculum Framework (UGCF) based on National Education Policy (NEP) is employed to structure the teaching-learning experience in a more student-centric manner.
-An attempt is made to engage students with multiple perspectives on various historical themes and to enable them to analyse those perspectives critically.
-The exploration of past issues and of historical processes help students acquire necessary tools to discern the underlying socio-political significations of the present and the past, of the mundane as well as the extraordinary.
+Classroom interactions are an occasion to cultivate a range of related skills like those of writing, critical thinking as well as the ability to discerningly wade through innumerable details and complex arguments.
+An attempt is made to engage students with multiple perspectives on various historical themes and enable them to analyse those perspectives critically.
+The exploration of past issues and of historical processes helps students acquire the necessary tools to tease out the underlying social-political significance of the present and the past, of the mundane as well as the extraordinary.

-Throughout the academic session, experts from various fields of History as well as related disciplines are regularly invited to make presentations in College so as to let the students and the faculty engage with the best and the latest in social scientific research.
-The department has a BFH (Books, Films and Heritage) club which screens documentary and feature films of historical and contemporary significance that are usually followed by a discussion with the filmmaker and/ or experts in the field.
-A couple of guided tours to places of historical importance in Delhi is part of the annual calendar of the History Department.
+Throughout the academic session experts from the field of History and related disciplines are invited to make presentations and interact with the faculty and students.
+The Department also screens documentaries and feature films of historical and contemporary significance usually followed by a discussion with the filmmaker or other experts.
+Guided tours to places of historical importance in Delhi are part of the Department’s annual calendar.

 Name Areas of interest